 When it comes to taking care of your business’ tax situation, we’re all familiar with those end-of-year feelings of anxiety and dread.
 It seems we always find ourselves asking how so much could get left until the last minute.
-Well given that it’s only August, here are a few things you can do now to help you minimize (if not eliminate) that end-of-year anxiety—not to mention lower your tax prep fees come filing time.
+Well given that it’s only August, here are a few tax tasks you can do now to help you minimize (if not eliminate) that end-of-year anxiety—not to mention lower your tax prep fees come filing time.

-Cleaning Up Your Books
+Tax Task 1: Cleaning Up Your Books

 While it is generally a good idea to keep your books “clean” all year long, many business owners are strapped for time and it’s easy to let things slip.
 Now would be a great time to make sure all of your accounts that can be reconciled are balanced with the proper statements.
-You can reconcile not only bank accounts, but credit card and loan accounts too.
+You can reconcile not only bank accounts but credit card and loan accounts too.
 Make sure the balances of these accounts on the balance sheet match the balances on the monthly statements.
 Are you properly recording all of your debit card transactions, bank fees, and the interest portion of your loan payments?
 These are all common bookkeeping errors that must be addressed before an accurate tax return can be filed.
 You don’t want to cheat yourself out of legitimate tax deductions—so reconcile those accounts each month!

-Mid-year tax review
+Tax Task 2: Mid-year tax review

 Now is a great time for a tax projection, especially if you are a sole proprietor or subject to self-employment tax as a general partner or LLC member.
 Tax planning now will help you to make wise, tax-friendly business decisions for the rest of the year.
-There are many tax saving techniques that can be employed throughout the year and in all honesty, it is almost impossible to tax “plan” after-the-fact.
+There are many tax-saving techniques that can be employed throughout the year and in all honesty, it is almost impossible to tax “plan” after-the-fact.
 Some things you could be considering now include…

-- Setting up a tax deferred retirement account (and funding it)
+- Setting up a tax-deferred retirement account (and funding it)

 - Purchasing fixed assets now instead of waiting until 2013